kestra-io/docs/content/blogs/2023-10-09-why-ingestion-will-never-be-solved.md

 We'll discuss CloudQuery in more detail in another blog post.
 For now, make sure to check out our [CloudQuery plugin](https://github.com/kestra-io/plugin-cloudquery) and [blueprints](https://demo.kestra.io/ui/blueprints/community?q=cloudquery&page=1).

 How does CloudQuery monetize?
-CloudQuery offers paid connectors for more advanced integrations, and there's also a plan for a [managed service](https://www.cloudquery.io/register-for-cloud) for running CloudQuery connectors in the cloud.
+CloudQuery offers [premium connectors](https://www.cloudquery.io/integrations) for more advanced integrations, and there's also a plan for a [managed service](https://www.cloudquery.io/register-for-cloud) for running CloudQuery connectors in the cloud.

 ### dltHub